-- Before you create a podcast focus on things that people are interested in.
-Still, try to find a keyword that is lucrative and rankable.
+- Before you create a podcast, focus on things that people are interested in.
+Still, try to find terms that are lucrative and rankable.

 - Finally, when you get enough views, start commercializing.
 That will at least cover some of your ongoing costs.

-White hat link building techniques haven’t evolved so much since 2016.
+White hat cannabis link building techniques haven’t evolved so much since 2016.

 A lot of it still revolves around different guest activities and creating content that is currently popular.